fullstack-build/tslog/README.md

 > **Hint:** Log level `trace` behaves a bit differently compared to all the other log levels.
 > While it is possible to activate a stack trace for every log level, it is already activated for `trace` by default.
-> That means, every `trace` log will also automatically capture and print its entire stack trace.
+> That means every `trace` log will also automatically capture and print its entire stack trace.

 ```typescript
 import { Logger } from "tslog";